vincenzodnp/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ???+ Info
     If you run directly on amazee.io hosted Lagoon you will not need this key set.

 With the key `api` you can define another URL that should be used by the Lagoon CLI and `drush` to connect to the Lagoon GraphQL API.
-This needs to be a full URL with a scheme, like: `http://localhost:3000` This usually does not need to be changed, but there might be situations where your Lagoon administrator tells you to do so.
+This needs to be a full URL with a scheme, like: `http://localhost:3000` This usually does not need to be changed, but there might be situations where {{ defaults.helpstring }} tells you to do so.

 ### `ssh`

 ???+ Info
     If you run directly on amazee.io hosted Lagoon you will not need this key set.

 With the key `ssh` you can define another SSH endpoint that should be used by the Lagoon CLI and `drush` to connect to the Lagoon remote shell service.
-This needs to be a hostname and a port separated by a colon, like: `localhost:2020` This usually does not need to be changed, but there might be situations where your Lagoon administrator tells you to do so.
+This needs to be a hostname and a port separated by a colon, like: `localhost:2020` This usually does not need to be changed, but there might be situations where {{ defaults.helpstring }} tells you to do so.

 ### `container-registries`